Jodick-Ndayisenga/samandari-api/readME.md

     ```

 3. **Set up environment variables:**
-   - Create a `.env` file in the root directory and add the required environment variables:
+   - Create a `.env` file in the root directory and add the required environment variables and their correct values:
      ```
       cloudName=
       apiKey=